smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. Within the Remote Desktop session to **APP1**, start File Explorer, navigate to the download location, and run the installation of the **Azure AD Password Protection Proxy Bundle** with the default options.

-1. Within the Remote Desktop session to **APP1**, start Windows PowerShell ISE, and, from the console pane, run the following to register the proxy (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):
+1. Within the Remote Desktop session to **APP1**, start Windows PowerShell ISE as Administrator , and, from the console pane, run the following to register the proxy (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):

     ```pwsh
     Import-Module AzureADPasswordProtection